 Whenever a sector on the media storage device is damaged, it prevents Windows from formatting the storage device.
 Files that are stored on the USB drive or hard disk usually occupy sectors that are not continuous.
 Bad/damaged sectors cannot be written to and Windows complains about this with the annoying message – Windows was unable to complete the format.

 If your USB drive or the hard disk has suffered physical damage, chances are Windows will never be able to use the device.
 Sometimes, when you drop your hard disk down, the impact damages the circuitry inside.
 This can lead to improper functioning.

 Now that we understand the reasons why Windows fails to format your USB drive or hard disk, let’s take a look at the solutions that will help you resolve this issue once and for all!

 How to fix Windows was Unable to Complete the Format

 Unless your USB drive is damaged physically to a very bad extent, the solutions that are presented here should help you format your USB drive or hard disk without any issues.
 The first thing that you should try is formatting using Disk Management.

-If the traditional formatting method fails with Windows displaying “Windows was unable to complete the format“, then using disk management you may be able to successfully format the disk.
+If the traditional formatting method fails with Windows displaying the error “Windows was unable to complete the format“, then disk management can help you to format the disk successfully.
 Disk Management comes as part of Windows by default and helps you create a new volume, delete or format disk partitions, change drive letters and so on.
 What we are interested in is the format capability of Windows Disk Management system.
 To use this feature, follow these steps –

 When the process is complete, you will see that the drive has been successfully formatted.
 If this doesn’t fix the issue, try Method 2.